SciSharp/CodeMinion/README.md

 # CodeMinion
-A code generator framework helping the SciSharp team to write code efficiently.
-You can code the fun parts, the minion does the rest.
+A code generator framework by the SciSharp team to auto-generate the APIs of several SciSharp libraries.

 ![CodeMinion](art/code_minion.png)

+You code the intersting parts, the minion writes the rest for you.